mieusk/easyFirebase.js/README.md

 #### `put(path: string, value: object): Promise<any>`

-Creates or completely overwrites a value at the given path.
+Creates or completely overwrites a value at the given path. `set` does the same.

 #### `post(path: string, value: object): Promise<any>`